JSBSim-Team/jsbsim/matlab/README.md

 /path/to/jsbsim
 ```

 Then, we must copy some files into the build.
+These are necessary for the
+S-Function to operate.

 ```
 > cp -r aircraft build/src/aircraft